 After processing, carefully remove the jars from the pot and let them cool on a towel or wire rack.
 As the jars cool, you should hear the lids ping, indicating that a vacuum seal has been formed.
 Once the jars are cool, check the lids for a proper seal by pressing down on the center.
 If the lid does not move or make a popping sound, the seal is secure.

-See also How long to cook frozen manicotti in oven
+See also How long does it take to pressure cook a chicken

 Now you can store your cold packed green beans in a cool, dark place for up to a year.
 Once opened, store any leftover beans in the refrigerator and use them within a week.
 Enjoy the convenience of having delicious, home-preserved green beans on hand, all without the need for a pressure cooker.